dc-thomson/platform-code-benchmark/README.md

 We are expecting:
  - the "main" branch to contain all code and files to be submitted
  - the submitted code to produce the same results as the original code
- - the submitted code is more readable than the original code and follows good practise
+ - the submitted code is more readable than the original code and follows good practice
- - the git commit history is understandable and follows good practise
+ - the git commit history is understandable and follows good practice
  - [Optional] A "NEXT_STEPS.md" file containing potential improvements that a subsequent developer could make, assuming they are large enough to be outside of the scope of this Exercise

 ## Submission